Some people have blind faith; but some have blind doubt. And if we’re being honest, many of us are somewhere in between.

 - I doubt I can make it through the day without a Tim Horton’s coffee.

-- And I doubt the Toronto Maple Leafs have a sound strategic plan for victory.
+- And I doubt the Toronto Maple Leafs have a fool proof strategy for the defensive zone.
 (And that pains me to say because I’m a Leafs fan.)